Márton Esterházy: Club career

-Esterházy was born in Budapest.
-He played for Budafoki LC, Ferencváros and Honvéd, until he was acquired by AEK Athens.
+Esterházy played for Budafoki LC, Ferencváros and in 1979 he moved to Honvéd, where he was established as one of their key players.

+On 12 December 1984 he was transferred to the Greek side, AEK Athens for a fee of 22.95 million drachmas.
 At AEK it did not take long for him to impress, alongside Thomas Mavros and Hokan Sandberg they composed a "magical" triplet in the mid-80s.
 One of highlights of his career was against Real Madrid on 18 September 1985 for the UEFA Cup.
 After the shot of Pavlos Papaioannou he went in the course of the ball, jumping over the it and confusing José Manuel Ochotorena, as a result of which it ended up in his net and AEK won the match.
+In 1986 as his performance declined and AEK did not proceed in renewing his contract.

-In December 1986, as his performance had begun to decline, he left AEK and joined Panathinaikos.
+On 3 December Esterházy joined city rivals, Panathinaikos.
 He played for the greens for 1.5 years, but without much success.
 He then moved to Austria to play for Casino Salzburg.
 In 1989 he traveled to Switzerland for CS Chênois and then for FC Bulle.
 He ended his career in 1994 at Weissenbach.